 The Company will recognize development milestone payments as revenue at the point in time when it is determined that it is probable such milestones will be achieved as all performance obligations will have been satisfied at the point which a milestone might occur (i.e., Hansoh will have assumed all responsibility for the activities under the Hansoh Agreement).
 The Company will recognize royalty payments and commercial milestone payments as the associated sales of licensed products are recorded by Hansoh, as they predominantly relate to the license granted with the Hansoh Agreement.
-No milestones have been achieved as of June 30, 2024.
+No milestones have been achieved as of September 30, 2024.

 In connection with the Hansoh Agreement, the Company entered into a manufacturing technology transfer agreement (the "Tech Transfer Agreement") with Hansoh, effective in June 2023.
 The Tech Transfer Agreement governs the transfer to Hansoh, by the Company of all documents and information required to complete the manufacturing technology transfer.
 Under the Tech Transfer Agreement, Hansoh is obligated to make certain payments to the Company, at the rates set forth in the Tech Transfer Agreement, as manufacturing technology transfer services are provided over the term of the Tech Transfer Agreement.
 The Tech Transfer Agreement is set to expire on December 30, 2024, unless extended pursuant to its terms.
-As of June 30, 2024, work under the Tech Transfer Agreement has begun.
-The Company recognized \$0.1 million of service revenue during the six months ended June 30, 2024.
+As of September 30, 2024, work under the Tech Transfer Agreement has begun.
+The Company recognized \$3.5 thousand and \$0.1 million of service revenue during the three and nine months ended September 30, 2024, respectively.